 A robust park system and famous outdoor spaces

-Despite what you may have heard, the unique shape of this venue doesn’t actually provide natural acoustics that improve the sound, and in fact the outdoor setting actually poses some significant challenges for audio engineers.
-But even so, a night at Red Rocks featuring an artist you love simply can’t be beat.
+Despite what you may have heard, the unique shape of this venue doesn’t actually provide natural acoustics that improves the sound, and in fact, the outdoor setting actually poses some significant challenges for audio engineers.
+But even so, a night at Red Rocks featuring an artist you love simply can’t be beaten.